beddalumia/MOTTlab/README.md

 This code has been implemented taking inspiration from these two didactic sources:
 1. http://www.physics.rutgers.edu/~haule/681/Perturbation.pdf ([local copy](docs/haule_IPTtheory_rutgers.pdf))
 2. https://www.cond-mat.de/events/correl19/manuscripts/rozenberg.pdf ([local copy](docs/rozenberg_review_julich.pdf))
 and the hands-on material given therein, in particular a tutorial-intended jupyter notebook provided by Óscar Nájera (available [on his cloud](http://mycore.core-cloud.net/index.php/s/oAz0lIWuBM90Gqt), or [locally](legacy/PYTHON/real_ipt-text_v3.ipynb)) under the BSD 3-Clause License.
-Here we provide an extensive MATLAB rewrite, augmented by basic phase-diagram workflows, with convergence and self-mixing control, various post-processing tools, finally some exploration of novel material, with explicit references to the relevant research papers.
-Everything again under BSD 3-Clause License.
+Here we provide an extensive and efficient MATLAB rewrite, augmented by basic phase-diagram workflows, convergence and self-mixing control, various post-processing tools, finally some exploration of novel material with explicit references to the relevant research papers.
+Everything yet under the BSD 3-Clause License.
 You can read more about allowed use of this code in the [LICENSE](./LICENSE) file.

 <kbd> © 2020 | Gabriele Bellomia